-At Brown Memorial, our sanctuary is blessed to have 17 stained glass windows.
+At Brown Memorial, our sanctuary is blessed to have 17 American art glass and stained glass windows.
 At least 11 are products of the Tiffany Studios.
 Most were installed between 1905 and 1910.
 Today, they make up one of the world’s largest and finest collections of Tiffany art still in their original setting.

 These windows exemplify the highest quality of workmanship and illustrate the novel techniques the Tiffany Studios used to create limitless ranges of hues, colors and textures.
 Together, with other American art glass windows in Brown, they fill the sanctuary with radiant, transcendent light.

 Read more about the history and restoration of our Tiffany Windows in the April 2003 issue of Baltimore Magazine.